harper-he/SQL/Data Admin Concepts & Db Mgmt/Lab 4 Database design and implementation/README.md

 available or not should also be stored in the database (this field will be either “yes” or “no”).

 ## Task: Design a new database to support this business
-Use SQL DDL and DML to provide the following deliverables that satisfy the requirements.
+Use **SQL DDL** and **DML** to provide the following deliverables that satisfy the requirements.
-1. Create tables:Create the five tables.
-Make sure you set up correct constraints for the primary keys and foreign keys.
+1. **Create tables**: Create the five tables.
+Make sure you set up correct **constraints for the primary keys** and **foreign keys**.
 Also the following domain constrains are required in the creating:</br>
  1).
-Set the default date as today for the value of InterviewDate.</br>
+Set the **default date as today** for the value of InterviewDate.</br>
  2).
-PositionLevel Type attribute in the Position table should only accept one of these five values -“Internship”, “Entry”, “Executive”, “Managerial”, “Staff”
+PositionLevel Type attribute in the Position table should **only accept one of these five values** -“Internship”, “Entry”, “Executive”, “Managerial”, “Staff”

-2. Insert data: Insert the data to the tables.
+2. **Insert data**: Insert the data to the tables.

-3. Select data: Select all content of each table to prove the success of creating tables and inserting data.
-Include the screenshots of the select results in the lab report.
+3. **Select data**: Select all content of each table to prove the success of creating tables and inserting data.